hotekagi/solutionChallenge09/README.md

 **Connecting using the token in the Livekit Sample App**

-Enter the access token in the Livekit Sample App and click 'Connect' to join with the user name specified in --identity.
+Enter the access token in the Livekit Sample App and click 'Connect' to join with the user name specified in `--identity`.

 You can generate tokens with different user names using the `--identity` parameter to connect multiple users.